ghmo2789/puppet-master/web-server/README.md

 - python manage.py runserver

 The web server is now running and the administrator user interface can be accessed in a web browser from the address http://127.0.0.1:8000/website/

+## Running the tests
+To run the unit tests, navigate to the django_web_server directory containing the manage.py file and run
+- python manage.py test